-Qualitative criteria for Corporate portfolio
+Qualitative criteria for Corporate portfolio:

-Borrowers who were in moratorium as at Dec 2020 and classified under 'severely impacted industry by Bank management were those who were considered to be severely impacted by COVID-19.
+Borrowers who were in moratorium as at December 2021 and classified under 'severely impacted industry by Bank's Management were those who were considered to be severely impacted by COVID-19.

-Borrowers who were in moratorium as at Dec 2020, but classified in 'moderately and less impacted' industries by the Bank's Management, and whose interests were being capitalised.
+Borrowers who were in moratorium as at December 2021, but classified in 'moderately and less impacted' industries by the Bank's Management, and whose interests were being capitalised.